Han-sx/bike-kem-BGES-test-two-h/README.md

 Additional implementation of BIKE (Bit Flipping Key Encapsulation)
 ------------------------------------------------------------------
+This package adds m4ri to solve equations based on the original bike-kem, and considers using supplementary keys to increase the decoding success rate.

 This package is an "Additional Optimized" implementation of the Key Encapsulation Mechanism (KEM) [BIKE](https://bikesuite.org).